UNIFORMS & GEAR:

 MOUNTAIN UNIFORM:

 Just like the paratroopers in WWII, the mountain soldier had a special uniform that was distinctive and different from the average G.I.
 The wool trousers were replaced with a baggy cotton trouser with zippered pockets and baggy cargo pockets (similar to modern uniforms).
 The field jacket was designed with an integral backpack and suspenders and was zippered to keep the wind out.
 Even the cap was designed to retain body heat in cold climates.
 Boots and ski gaiters were added to adapt to the skis and to serve as mountain climbing boots.
+Acceptable items include WWII originals and reproductions from What Price Glory and soon (maybe) At The Front.

 The soldier on the left wears the mountain cap, field jacket and trousers.